-A forward slash ('/') will not be matched by wildcards used in the file name portion of the command.
-This is to make a path like:
+Note that a forward slash ('/') will not be matched by wildcards used in the file name portion of the command.
+This is to make a path like: /usr/bin/ match /usr/bin/who but not /usr/bin/X11/xterm.

-'''

-/usr/bin/

-'''

-match /usr/bin/who but not /usr/bin/X11/xterm.

 When matching the command line arguments, however, a slash does get matched by wildcards since command line arguments may contain arbitrary strings and not just path names.
 Wildcards in command line arguments should be used with care.
-Wildcards can match any character, including white space.
-In most cases, it is safer to use a regular expression to match command line arguments.
-For more information, see Wildcards in command arguments below.
-Exceptions to wildcard rules The following exceptions apply to the above rules:
+Command line arguments are matched as a single, concatenated string.
+This mean a wildcard character such as '?' or '' will match across word boundaries, which may be unexpected.
+For example, while a sudoers entry like: % operator ALL = /bin/cat /var/log/messages will allow command like: